Gildas-GH/epi/README.md

 https://www.epiyoutube.com/channel/UCVTyTA7-g9nopHeHbeuvpRA?vid=1
 https://www.epiyoutube.com/playlist?list=PLUl4u3cNGP61Oq3tWYp6V_F-5jb5L2iHb&vid=1

-##H it subscribe.
+## Hit subscribe.
 You're all set.
 You can now download and refresh episodes, just like with any other podcast.

 Pease consider making a donation to help keep it up and running.